tobspeed/apisummit2022-ci-iaq-workshop/README.md

 After that the Ansible playbook can run with

 ```
-ansible-playbook -i inventory/vagrant install-hero-app.yml
+ansible-playbook -i inventory/test.hcloud.yml install-hero-app.yml
 ```
 The flag `-i` defines which server should be provisioned.
-In this case, the local vm bootstrapped by Vagrant.
+In this case, a vm bootstrapped by Terraform in the Hetzner Cloud.

 `ansible.cfg` defines default values for Ansible.
-In this case, the default remote user is `vagrant`.
+In this case, the default remote user is `root` and the default private ssh key is `~/.ssh/id_hetzner_ansible_test`.
-If you want to override it, use the flag `-u` for that or change the default value.
+If you want to override it, use the flag `-u` for changing the user and the flag `--private-key` for changing the pricate ssh key or change the default value.